Diseases Search

 Conclusion

 Body heat and stomach upsets are commonly considered to be transient and temporary, but in Ayurveda, these are some of the major indicators of more internal disturbances, particularly Pitta (fire), Ama (toxins), and too much Agni (digestive fire).
 Your poor sleeping and eating habits are what make this destructive fire continue.
 Although there are short-term remedies, such as cold drinks, which could be helpful in relieving the condition, the cause of the condition should be treated to ensure that the temperature is maintained at a permanent level to avoid inflammatory conditions.
 It is high time to have the right to your body and take good care of it.
-When you experience chronic acidity, when you constantly experience some problems with your skin, when you always feel hot inside, you should visit Jiva Ayurveda doctors to make a certain analysis of the roots.
+When you experience chronic acidity, when you constantly experience some problems with your skin, when you always feel hot inside, you should visit Jiva Ayurveda doctors to make a thorough analysis of the root cause.
 Call: 0129-4264323.

 FAQs